ErenDurali/Agentic_PDF_RAG/README.md

 - Uses LangChain to create an intelligent agent.
 - Stores and retrieves document embeddings with ChromaDB.
 - Employs Gemini for natural language understanding and response generation.
+- Provides an interactive web interface using Streamlit.
 ## Tech Stack
 - Model: Gemini
 - Framework: LangChain
 - Database: ChromaDB
+- Web Application: Streamlit
 - Assistant: GitHub Copilot
+## Usage
+- Add PDFs to the data/ folder.
+- Run the script to process and query them.
+- Customize the agent’s behavior in agentic-rag.py.